Politics

 “Appreciate his strong commitment to deepening the long-standing friendship between the two countries,” Khanal wrote on X after the meeting.

-He also said Nepal–China friendship is based on the Five Principles of Peaceful Coexistence.
-Khanal reiterated Nepal’s commitment to the one-China principle, stating that Nepal would not allow its territory to be used for anti-China activities, and expressed interest in expanding cooperation and shared development.
+He also said Nepal-China friendship is founded on the Five Principles of Peaceful Coexistence.
+Khanal reiterated Nepal’s commitment to the one-China principle, and stated that Nepal would not allow its territory to be used for anti-China activities.

-On Monday, Khanal held talks with Chinese Foreign Minister Wang Yi, covering a broad range of bilateral issues, including security, development, infrastructure, connectivity, trade, investment, energy, border management, agriculture, technology transfer, information technology, digitalisation, tourism, fertilisers, petroleum, and natural gas exploration.
+On Monday, Khanal held talks with Chinese Foreign Minister Wang Yi on a broad range of bilateral issues, including security, development, infrastructure, connectivity, trade, investment, energy, border management, agriculture, technology transfer, information technology, digitalisation, tourism, fertilisers, petroleum, and natural gas exploration.

-The two ministers held nearly three and a half hours of discussions, including an official meeting lasting about one hour and 45 minutes, followed by a dinner.
+The two ministers held nearly three and a half hours of discussions, including an official meeting lasting about one hour and 45 minutes.

-During the talks, Khanal reiterated Nepal’s disagreement over the recent arrangement concerning pilgrim and trade movement through Lipulekh, and reminded the Chinese side about diplomatic notes sent to both India and China on the issue.
+During the talks, Khanal reiterated Nepal’s disagreement over the recent Indo-Chinese arrangement concerning pilgrims and trade movement through Lipulekh, and reminded the Chinese side about diplomatic notes sent to both India and China on the issue.

 According to a Chinese official, Wang said the issue is a border matter between Nepal and India and should be resolved through diplomatic dialogue, adding that it is not a matter between Nepal and China.

-The Chinese side also expressed interest in the corruption investigation related to Pokhara International Airport, which was built with Chinese loan and grant assistance.
+The Chinese side also raised the corruption investigation involving the Pokhara International Airport, which was built with Chinese loan and grant assistance.
 One Chinese company is also implicated alongside Nepali ministers and officials.

-Khanal stressed that the new government prioritises Nepal–China relations and is committed to expanding cooperation in economic partnership, investment, and infrastructure development.
+Khanal said the new government places a high priority on Nepal–China relations and is committed to expanding cooperation in economic partnership, investment, and infrastructure development.

 According to China’s Foreign Ministry, Wang described Nepal as a country of special importance in China’s neighbourhood diplomacy and said Beijing was willing to elevate traditional friendship, political trust, and strategic cooperation to a higher level.